 22. Apache Storm

-Apache Storm is a free and open source distributed platform for real-time analytics.
+Apache Storm is a free and open-source platform for real-time analytics.
 Storm makes it easy to reliably process unbounded streams of data, doing for real-time processing what Hadoop did for batch processing.

-Storm is simple, can be used with any programming language, and is a lot of fun to use!
+Storm is simple.
+It can be used with any programming language.
+Also, you can gain a lot of fun when using it!

 It allows you to access the big power of deep learning without even understanding the complicated principles behind it.